Anirudhk94/MessengerX/README.md

 # MessengerX
-[Demo] Building a new feature for chat rooms.
+Building a new feature for chat rooms.

 This project is built to demo a new gesture, i.e, "onDoubleTap" to forward a message in the current chat window without any hassle.